zowe/docs-site/docs/user-guide/k8s-config.md

 - `-v`: is a switch to enable verbose mode which will display more debugging information.

-Running this command creates a file, `zowe-config-exported-k8s.yaml`.
-It contains ConfigMaps (`zowe-config`, `zowe-certificates-cm`) and Secrets (`zowe-certificates-secret`) Kubernetes objects which are based upon the Zowe instance and keystore used.
+As a result, it displays ConfigMaps (`zowe-config`, `zowe-certificates-cm`) and Secrets (`zowe-certificates-secret`) Kubernetes objects which are based upon the Zowe instance and keystore used.
 The content should look similar to `samples/config-cm.yaml`, `samples/certificates-cm.yaml` and `samples/certificates-secret.yaml` but with real values.
+Follow the instruction on script output to copy the output and save as a YAML file `configs.yaml` on your server that you have set up kubernetes, next run following command to apply configurations:

 b.
 Copy the file over to the computer with Kubernetes.